fabricioGuac/tumorido-fittrack/README.md

 ## Description

 This project will be a full-stack application leveraging the MERN stack (MongoDB, Express.js, React, Node.js) to create a comprehensive fit tracking app.
-It aims to help users monitor their fitness activities, set goals, and track progress through an interactive and mobile-friendly interface.
+It aims to help users monitor their fitness activities, and track progress through an interactive and mobile-friendly interface.
 The application will utilize GraphQL for efficient data querying and mutations, with JWT for  authentication.
 The app will be deployed on Render.

 ## Instalation